 Mr Johnson's appointment marks a return to the region where he once worked as BBC GMR's Manchester United reporter.

-Adding: "This is one of the best jobs in regional television and I'm looking forward to returning north and working on one of England's most varied news agendas."'Momentous time'
+Adding: "This is one of the best jobs in regional television and I'm looking forward to returning north and working on one of England's most varied news agendas."

 Roger has been with BBC South Today since 1997 - where he is also a regular presenter on the main news output.

 He also appears as a news presenter for the BBC News Channel.